 In situations when bilirubin reaches dangerous levels, extreme treatment method, known as exchange transfusion, may be used to remove the toxic bilirubin from the blood.
 Understanding how infant jaundice—and its most severe ramifications, such as kernicterus—are treated is essential for any Michigan expecting family.

-How a Lawyer Could Help with a Claim for Infant Jaundice in Michigan
+How a Lawyer Can Help with a Claim for Infant Jaundice in Michigan

 The failure to timely diagnose and treat a newborn with infant jaundice may be clear legal grounds for a malpractice lawsuit in Michigan.
 However, to prove this type of case, it must be established that the child was born with jaundice, that it was not timely diagnosed or treated, and that if it was properly treated, the newborn would not have suffered any serious injury or harm.